OXY2DEV/bars.nvim/README.md

 ### 💤 lazy.nvim

 >[!NOTE]
-> Lazy loading is NOT needed for this plugin!
+> Lazy loading is NOT needed for this!

 For `plugins.lua` users,